pdincubus/MODX-Revo-Boilerplate/README.md

 ##Assets

+Assets should usually be put in /assets/templates/{TEMPLATEFOLDERNAME}, e.g:

+* CSS/LESS/Behaviour files: /assets/templates/{TEMPLATEFOLDERNAME}/css
+* All javascript libraries, jQuery, Modernizr, etc: /assets/templates/{TEMPLATEFOLDERNAME}/js
+* All images related to your template layout: /assets/templates/{TEMPLATEFOLDERNAME}/img
+* etc.

+The templates and chunks in this repository assume you've put these files in the same place.
+If not, make sure you update the relevant paths.

 ###CSS

 I use LESS just about all the time.
-The files in here can be put straight into /assets/templates/{TEMPLATEFOLDERNAME}

 Includes the HTML5 Boilerplate normalise CSS (with a few tweaks), Internet Explorer HTC behaviour file for border-box bos-sizing method, clearfixes, classes, and basic print styles.